 If you’ve heard of Hampi, you certainly know about the ‘Hippie Island’ or Virupapura Gadde.

-Situated across Tungabhadra river, the place is home to the hippie backpackers, majorly foreigners.
+Situated across the Tungabhadra River, the place is home to hippie backpackers, mostly foreigners.
 Hanging around in the Hippie Island will introduce you to like-minded people on your Hampi solo travel sojourn.

 The temple side of Hampi can be conveniently explored on foot.
 Your trip is incomplete without renting a bicycle or a moped to get around sites located just outside the village on your Hampi solo travel experience.